sraboy/skaa_editor/readme.md

 # skaa_editor
 SkaaEditor seeks to provide non-technical users (e.g., non-programmers) the ability to re-skin the game to their liking.
-The project is currently in its infancy and battles three other projects that vie for my time.
+The project is currently in its infancy and battles a few other projects that vie for my time.

 ![screenshot](other/screenshot.png)